Compliance February 17, 2026 | 15 min read

 Frequently Asked Questions

-Tax reports from crypto tax tools like Blockpit or CoinTracking are designed for tax authorities – they show gains and losses.
+Tax reports from crypto tax tools like Blockpit, CoinTracking, or Koinly are designed for tax authorities – they show gains and losses.
 Banks need something different: a traceable fund flow that proves where the money came from and how it moved.
 A tax report does not contain wallet-to-wallet tracing, on-chain verification, or a compliance-ready audit trail.

-TX-Partner builds the crypto documentation that serves as the foundation for a proof of funds.
-The starting point is the crypto documentation in the crypto tax tool.
-From there, TX-Partner derives the proof of funds and explains transaction flows so that compliance teams can follow and understand them.
+TX-Partner builds the crypto accounting that serves as the foundation for a proof of funds.
+The starting point is the crypto accounting in the crypto tax tool.
+TX-Partner prepares transaction flows so that compliance teams can follow and understand them.

 Consequences vary by institution.
 In practice, the bank may freeze funds, terminate the business relationship, or file a suspicious activity report with the FIU.
 Crypto exchanges can also deactivate accounts if proof is not provided.
 These consequences affect anyone who cannot document their crypto origin, not just suspicious cases.